 - On Response to Outstanding Amount page, select the Demand is Correct option and the disclaimer Once you submit the response as Demand is correct then you cannot Disagree with Demand later on.

 - Select Yes, Already paid and Challan has CIN.
 Click Add Challan Details.
 To add the challan details, select Type of Payment (minor head), enter Challan Amount, BSR Code, Serial Number and select Date of Payment.
 Click Attachment to upload the copy of the challan (PDF) and click Save.
 After entering the Challan details, click Submit to submit the response and the details of challan entered.
 On successful validation, a success message is displayed along with a Transaction ID.
 Please keep a note of the Transaction ID for future reference.

 - You can also submit response if you Disagree with the demand (Either in full or in Part).

 How to check the status of my tax demand payment online?

-There are two ways to check the status of your payment i.e., whether the Income Tax department has received your payment or not.
+The best way to check the status of your payment i.e., whether the Income Tax department has received your payment or not is by accessing your Form 26AS.
 Try checking the status after 2 to 4 weeks from the date of your demand payment.